 Air quality is a major community health and environmental justice concern in Dane County.
-Regulatory air quality sensors in Dane County38 have recorded some of the highest concentrations of particulate matter air pollution in the state.
+Regulatory air quality sensors in Dane County41 have recorded some of the highest concentrations of particulate matter air pollution in the state.
 Particulate matter air pollution, especially fine particles (PM{2.5}), poses serious respiratory and cardiovascular health risks.
 The size of this contaminant poses a barrier to removal by the natural defenses of the human body leading to the settling of the material in the lungs.
-Exposure to PM2.5, even short-term peaks or spikes in air pollution, can lead to an increased risk of human respiratory and cardiovascular diseases, with a greater disease burden among vulnerable populations.
+Exposure to PM{2.5}, even short-term peaks or spikes in air pollution, can lead to an increased risk of human respiratory and cardiovascular diseases, with a greater disease burden among vulnerable populations.

-For both ozone and PM{2.5}, Madison is passing the health-protectives standards set by the EPA, but there is still reason to value the benefits of EV on these two major air pollutants.39 First, compliance with EPA regulations does not on its own reflect healthy air.
-Dane County has been given a "C" for ozone from the American Lung Association in its most recent ranking.40 Similarly, regional PM{2.5} measurements do not reflect the much higher PM{2.5} concentrations near high traffic roadways.
-The City of Madison is in the process of deploying a network of 68 low cost PM{2.5} sensors to collect data about PM{2.5} "hot spots" that are not captured by the two existing regulatory PM{2.5} monitors.41
+For both ozone and $PM{2.5}$, Madison is passing the health-protective standards set by the EPA, but there is still reason to value the benefits of EVs on these two major air pollutants.
+42 First, compliance with EPA regulations does not on its own reflect healthy air.
+Dane County has been given a "C" for ozone by the American Lung Association in its most recent ranking.
+43 Similarly, regional $PM{2.5}$ measurements do not reflect the much higher $PM{2.5}$ concentrations near high traffic roadways.
+The City of Madison is currently deploying a network of 68 low-cost $PM{2.5}$ sensors to collect data about $PM{2.5}$ "hot spots" that are not captured by the two existing regulatory $PM{2.5}$ monitors.
+44